Mamata-5/zomato-/README.md

 ### LLM-Ready Design

-The topic extraction component is designed to support **LLM-based semantic extraction**, enabling:
+The topic extraction module is designed to support **LLM-based semantic extraction**, enabling:

+* Meaning-based grouping
 * High recall
-* Meaning-based grouping
 * Dynamic topic discovery

 ### Hybrid Fallback Strategy

 During development, external LLM APIs (OpenAI / Gemini) were constrained by **quota and model availability**.

-To ensure uninterrupted and reproducible execution, the system implements a **hybrid fallback strategy**:
+To ensure **reliable and reproducible execution**, a **hybrid fallback strategy** was implemented:

-* When LLM access is unavailable, a **semantic rule-based extractor** is used
+* When LLM access is unavailable, the system automatically falls back to a **semantic rule-based extractor**
-* The overall agentic architecture remains unchanged
+* The agentic pipeline remains unchanged

-This mirrors real-world production systems where **graceful degradation** is critical for reliability.
+This mirrors **real-world production systems**, where graceful degradation is essential.

 ---

 ## AI Validation & Quality Assurance

-The system was validated using multiple checks:

 ### 1. Manual Review Verification

-Random reviews were manually compared with extracted topics.
+Sample reviews were manually compared with extracted topics.

 **Example**

 Review:

 > “The delivery partner was rude and food arrived cold.”